 - Dog and animal attacks

-Dangerous property or property kept in the wrong place can cause serious injuries to visitors.
-For instance, when a property owner leaves construction material near open spaces where they can fall on people walking by can cause injuries.
+A dangerous property or any personal property kept in the wrong place can seriously injure visitors.
+For instance, when a property owner leaves construction material near open spaces where it can fall on people walking by, this can lead to injuries.
 According to the Bureau of Labor Statistics (BLS), slips and falls came in second for nonfatal injuries resulting in missed work in 2017.

-The property owner needs to take extra precautionary measures when children are on the property.
+The property owner needs to take extra precautionary measures when children may be on the property.
 Children cannot understand or take the necessary steps to protect themselves, which makes them easily prone to injuries while on another’s property.
-Dogs and other animals belonging to the property owner can also cause serious injuries to the visitors.
+Dogs and other animals belonging to the property owner can also cause visitors serious injuries.

-Premises liability lawsuits differ from case to case.
+Premises liability cases differ from each other.
 They can also get very difficult as the laws governing premises liability are different in each state.
-Contact an experienced Abbeville Premises Liability Lawyer who will help you understand your case.
-Give any of our Laborde Earles Injury Lawyer a call at (337) 777-7777.
+An Abbeville premises liability lawyer from our firm will help you understand your case.

 Bearing the Responsibility of Care

-The liable party in a premises liability case is whoever fails to take reasonable care to avoid the risk of harm to themselves or others.
-This means that the property owner bears the responsibility of ensuring that their premises are safe.
-Besides, the property owner should inform the public of the risk of harm.
+The liable party in an Abbeville premises liability case is whoever fails to take reasonable care to avoid the risk of harm to themselves or others.
+This means the property owner bears the responsibility of ensuring that their premises are safe.

-The law regarding premises liability cases is very different from state to state.
-For instance, the statute of limitations for filing a premises liability lawsuit is one year in Louisiana, according to Civil Code (CC) Art.
+The laws regarding premises liability cases are very different from state to state.
+For instance, in Louisiana, the statute of limitations for filing a premises liability lawsuit is one year from the date of the incident, according to CC Art.
 3492.

 In addition, Louisiana has comparative negligence laws.
-These laws take into account the extent of negligence on both parties when calculating the amount of compensation.
-Thus, if you as the plaintiff bore some responsibility of care, then the amount awarded will usually get reduced by a certain percentage.
+These laws take into account the extent of negligence for both parties when calculating the amount of compensation.
+Thus, if you, as the plaintiff, bear some responsibility of care, then the amount you’re awarded will usually get reduced by your percentage of responsibility.

-The best time to get in touch with an Abbeville premises liability lawyer is immediately after the accident because the lawyers need to file your case before one-year lapses.
-Additionally, they need to collect evidence that the property owner is liable while proving that you did not bear any responsibility for your injuries.
+The best time to get in touch with an Abbeville premises liability lawyer is immediately after your accident because the lawyer needs to file your case before the one-year deadline.
+Additionally, they need to collect evidence that the property owner is liable and that you did not bear any responsibility for your injuries.

 Laborde Earles Injury Lawyers can review your case for free.
-Give us a call at (337) 777-7777 today.
+Contact us today for your free case evaluation.